 Patients were not involved in the development, design, recruitment or conduct of the study.
-Community consultation took place at the district level during the design phase, as well as discussion and approval of the design from the district and city level Ministry of Health and the People's Committee of Ho Chi Minh City.
+Community consultation took place at the district level during the design phase, as well as discussion and approval of the design from the district and city level Ministry of Health and the and data mining, A People's Committee of Ho Chi Minh City.
 Participants will be informed of the overall study results by post, with a postal address collected at the final study visit.